presnick/ProgramsInformationPeople/_sources/Selection/ConditionalExecutionBinarySelection.rst

    :feedback_d: The blocks may contain different numbers of statements.
    :correct: c

-   How many statements can appear in each block (the if and the else) in a conditional statement?
+   How many lines of code can appear in the indented code block below the if and else lines in a conditional?

 .. mchoice:: test_question6_4_2
    :answer_a: TRUE